 David Gittins

-Partner and criminal defence solicitor David Gittins is a perfect example of this firm’s wish to recruit with a view to training the solicitors and partners of the future.
-After an initial period as a paralegal, David undertook his training as a solicitor with Fletchers solicitors before qualifying as a solicitor in 2008.
+Partner and criminal defence solicitor David Gittins is a perfect example of this firm’s wish to recruit with a view to training the Solicitors and Partners of the future.
+After an initial period as a paralegal, David undertook his training as a solicitor with Fletchers solicitors before qualifying as a solicitor in 2008 following the creation of VHS Fletchers Solicitors.

-He has always specialised in criminal law, becoming a duty solicitor shortly after qualification.
-He has since had responsibility for a trainee solicitor himself.
+David has always specialised in criminal law, becoming a duty solicitor shortly after qualification and in more recent years has had responsibility for training a number of trainee solicitors within the firm, all of whom are flourishing in their roles as Criminal Defence Solicitors.

-David has partnership responsibility for managing our Chesterfield office, taking responsibility our move to the new premises on Beetwell Street in the town.
-His organisational skills mean that he is able to divide his time effectively between his management role and providing representation for his clients at the police station and Magistrates’ Courts.
+David has partnership responsibility for managing our Chesterfield office and wider involvement in the managing of the firm, notably across Derbyshire.
+His organisational skills mean that he can divide his time effectively between his management role and providing representation for his clients at the Police Station, Magistrates’ and Crown Courts.

-Our clients will know that David is diligent, efficient and hard-working.
-Often he will spend time outside office hours to get work completed to ensure clients cases are fully prepared for the next hearing.
+Our clients will know that David is diligent, efficient, and hard-working.
+Often, he will spend time outside office hours to get work completed to ensure clients cases are fully prepared for the next hearing.
 David has embraced the introduction of digital and remote working.
-As a result he is able to respond to clients quickly wherever he is in order to answer questions, deal with concerns and put clients at ease.
+As a result, he can respond to clients quickly wherever he is in order to answer questions, deal with concerns and put clients at ease.

-Once a client had met David, they will value the fact that he is straight talking and approachable, whether they meet him in a formal setting such as in the police station or at court, or in Chesterfield town centre simply passing the time of day.
+Once a client has met David, they will value the fact that he is straight talking and approachable, whether they meet him in a formal setting such as in the Police Station, in Court, or in Chesterfield town centre simply passing the time of day.

 David’s strengths as a lawyer include examining each case on its own merits.
 He will make sure that there is evidence to prove each aspect of a case rather than taking the police or prosecution word for it.
 He will identify and focus on the true issues in any case, rather than becoming distracted by issues that cannot influence the outcome.
 His advocacy also invites any tribunal to identify with his client, meaning that each case is about his clients’ unique set of circumstances, whether that is a defence, the often complex reasons for committing a crime, or their family or other relevant situation.
 Each case becomes more than a simple application of any relevant guideline.